-As of March 29, the Federal Government has advised all people arriving in Australia will be required to go through a supervised quarantine process at the point of entry into Australia for 14 days.
+As of September 9, the Federal Government has advised all people arriving in Australia will be required to self-fund a supervised hotel quarantine process at the point of entry into Australia for 14 days.
 Any athletes’ coaches or staff entering Australia after this date must comply with these instructions.

 - For international athletes travelling to compete in Australia, the Department of Home Affairs details the current travel restrictions in place.